caspervonb/experimental-nats/README.md

 ### `nats::Connection`

-A framed connection to a server, allows for direct unaltered access at the protocol level.
+A framed connection to a server (otherwise known as a transport), allows for direct unaltered access at the protocol level.

 #### Examples